isomerpages/nparks-gardening/page-index/pests/_posts/2023-07-13-post-Aphids.md

 <section>
 	<h4>Preventive and control measures:</h4>

+<p>Healthy plants are generally resilient to infestations.
+If you have a severe pest infestation, check your plants regularly for additional underlying problems such as root rot, lack of sunlight and nutrient deficiencies.</p>
-<p>Do regular checks on your plants for aphids, on the stems of the plant and underside of leaves, which may be distorted or curled.</p>
+<p>Check your plants regularly for aphids, especially on the stems and the underside of leaves, which may be distorted or curled.</p>

-<p>Onion, garlic and chili spray can serve as a repellent to prevent aphids, as these aromatics contain compounds which help to deter pests.</p>

-<p>When the population of aphids is still small, you may clean affected areas with a wet cloth.</p>

-<p>Avoid the use of pesticide applications to encourage population growth of natural predators of aphids such as the Ladybirds, Lacewings, parasitic wasps, which will feed on aphids.</p>
+<p>If there are only a few aphids, you can spray them off with water or use a wet cloth to wipe them away.</p>
+<p>Spraying horticultural oils such as neem oil or white oil can kill soft-bodied pests on contact.</p>
+<p>Encourage predators to establish in your garden by keeping it pesticide-free.
+Ladybirds and parasitic wasps feed on aphids and can keep their population under control.</p>

-<p>When a large part of your plant is affected, you may want to prune the affected parts with a clean pair of secateurs, or consider removing the whole plant.
-Bag up the infested plant or plant parts for proper disposal to prevent further spread.
-Do not use the removed plant waste for composting.</p>
+<p>Infested plant parts should be pruned off as soon as possible.
+Severe infestations may need the entire plant to be removed.
+Bag up the infested plant or plant parts securely for proper disposal to prevent further spread.
+Do not use the removed plant waste for composting or for consumption.</p>
 </section>